ErikOSorensen/mmzame/README.md

 ```

 The number of workers should not be larger than the number of threads the computer can comfortably run in parallel.
-There are 16 long running worker nodes.
+There are 20 long running worker nodes.
 Parallelization is handled by Henrik Bengtsson's `future` library.
-The full potential efficiency gains from parallelization are not achieved, ordinary
+The full potential efficiency gains from parallelization are not achieved, but ordinary
 desktop computers will be fully occupied.

 ## Description of programs/code

+- `run_pipeline.sh`: Top level shell script.
+Runs all code and write logs.
-- `main.R`: Top level script to run and generate all outputs.
+- `main.R`: Top level R code to run and generate all outputs.
 - `_targets.R`: Specification of DAG for creating all outputs using Will Landau's `targets` package.
 - `functions.R`: Function definitions called by the targets defined in `_targets.R`.
 - `renv.lock`: Specification of necessary libraries (and version) for running the code.
 - `.Rprofile`: Ensures that `renv` loads local libraries.

-The graphical displays are produced in the `graphs/` directory (as pdf-files).
+The graphical displays are produced in the `graphs/` directory (as .pdf-files).
+The tabular displays are produced in the `tables/` directory (as .tex-files, some of which are edited for visual display to be part of the paper.
 The other numbers and descriptions produced are part of the vignettes that are rendered in the `vignettes/` directory.

+The code is organized such that the `_targets.R` specifies all computationally intensive
+outputs, with special targets ("vignettes") to create human readable output using markdown.
+The display items (tables and graphs) are produced as side-effects of the vignettes: The vignettes
+loads the calculated targets and writes .pdf and .tex files to disk in accordance with
+the table below.

 ### License for Code